ScalingAR: Scaling Confidence for Autoregressive Image Generation: Experiments

 \subsection{Ablation Analysis}

 To answer \textbf{RQ3}, we perform \textit{step by step} evaluations on TIIF-Bench to analyze the contributions of \ourmethod's confidence profiles, as detailed in Table~\ref{tab:eval_ablation}.
 We give the following observations: \textbf{Obs.}\ding{184} \textbf{\textit{Effectiveness of Intrinsic Signal Profiling.}} Removing Token-Level Confidence or Worst-Block Stability both lead to a noticeable drop in performance, highlighting their critical role in capturing fine-grained entropy signals during visual token generation.
 This demonstrates the effectiveness of intrinsic signal profiling for maintaining local token stability and ensuring high-quality generation. \textbf{Obs.}\ding{185} \textbf{\textit{Importance of Condition State Balance.}} Table~\ref{tab:eval_ablation} also reveals that removing the Conditional Channel leads to significant degradation.
 Figure~\ref{fig:condition} (\textit{Right}) further confirms its critical role in balancing interactions between text guidance and visual generation, ensuring coherent and stable outputs.
-For more detailed analysis, please refer to \textbf{Appendix}~\S\ref{app:A}.
+Since the Policy Level builds upon the Profile Level, we primarily conduct ablation on the Profile Level here and provide Policy Level ablation in Appendix~\S\ref{app:A} with more analysis like wall-clock consumption and FLOPs efficiency.